ofmadsen/livid/README.md

 ## Features
 - Uses `PDO` as database driver (supporting multiple database types)
-- Support connection to multiple databases (same and/or different types)
+- Support connections to multiple databases (same and/or different types)
 - Lazy-load connection to the database (connect when queried)
 - Query result with single, all or scalar values
 - Automatic conversion of column snake case naming to entity property camel case naming